 In this context, the market events of the last three months do in many respects represent a genuine correction of expectations towards the most likely economic trajectory, which is a policy-supported soft landing for the US and eurozone economies.
-We believe the ECB will soon have to acknowledge the softness in the eurozone, perhaps as early as January, even if it may be too early for any specific policy changes in Q119.
+The ECB has now acknowledged the softness in the eurozone, although it is unfortunate no consensus could be reached on the likely duration of the slowdown, which precluded a more dynamic policy response.
+We expect further policy developments from the ECB in March, should the downturn persist.